Past Continuous(progressive) tense form,uses,questions,negatives,and examples By Mr.Zaki Badr

 Last night at 6 PM, I ate dinner.

-(I started eating at 6 PM.)
+(I finished eating at 6 PM.)

 Last night at 6 PM, I was eating dinner.